 How To Delete all Bookmarks in Chrome

-Google Chrome is one of the most popular web browsers because it is fast and reliable but also because Google has done a good job of marketing it.
+Google Chrome is one of the most popular web browsers because it is fast and reliable, among providing other benefits to users.

-The Chrome web browser does a good job of allowing its users to sync various devices used by the same account, enabling users to use the same bookmarks, browsing history, autofill data, and various other logs across multiple devices.
+The Chrome web browser does an excellent job of allowing its users to sync various devices used by the same account, enabling users to use the same bookmarks, browsing history, autofill data, and various other logs across multiple devices.

 Luckily, Chrome offers a few ways to clear out your bookmarks.